The invisible list.

 There's nothing wrong with you, J. There's a lot wrong with the world we live in.

-Managing those pressures can't be managed by one woman alone - that kind of individual thinking is what keeps us lonely, small and feeling not good enough.
-But there's a few things we can do, together, to help turn the curve in our homes and workplaces.
+Managing those pressures can't be done by one woman alone - that kind of individual thinking keeps us lonely, small, and not good enough.
+But we can do a few things together to help turn the curve in our homes and workplaces.

-5. Band Together - Women are driven into shame, silence and competition, because that serves existing power structures.
+Women are driven into shame, silence and competition because that serves existing power structures.
 For some of us, the only way we've got ahead is by allying ourselves with men - which makes sense!
-Get three of us over a wine, though, and there is nothing but love.
+Get three of us over a wine, though; there is nothing but love.
 When we stop being complicit in our own discrimination and refuse to judge women more harshly, be suspicious of each other's motives, or point the finger when things go wrong, we say no to a system that wants to keep us isolated.
-When we open conversations about unfair treatment, stick up for each other and offer support, praise and unity, we're unstoppable.
+We're unstoppable when we open conversations about unfair treatment, stick up for each other and offer support, praise and unity.
 Build those work friendships, celebrate each other's success, refuse to participate in gossip and highlight the great stuff being done by other women.